Modi's divide and rule weakens Coal India unions as strike looms

 By Krishna N. Das

-One of the unions, close to Modi's Bharatiya Janata Party (BJP), says it has the backing of half of Coal India's 370,000 workers and will not join a strike on Monday to oppose plans to sell 10 percent of the firm and let private firms to mine and sell coal.
+One of the unions, close to Modi's nationalist party, says it has the backing of half of Coal India's 370,000 workers and will not join a strike on Monday to oppose plans to sell 10 percent of the firm and let private firms to mine and sell coal.

 "A strike is not the right process to get your demands met," Baij Nath Rai, president of the Bharatiya Mazdoor Sangh (BMS) trade union, told Reuters.